Ulrike Schmidt, CPM; LM

 It all started when...

 The idea of becoming a midwife first came about in 2006, or so.
 But, as timing goes, life had other plans and directions to take me.
-Fast forward to 2011, after the birth of my second daughter (all three of my daughters births were supported by the capable and loving hands and hearts of midwives), inspiration struck.
+Fast forward to 2011, after the birth of my second daughter (all three of my pregnancies/births were supported by the loving hearts and hands of midwives), inspiration struck.
 I began the Midwifery Training Program through the Association of Texas Midwives in 2012, completing the program and my apprenticeship at the tail end of 2016, graduating and becoming licensed in early 2017.
-I trained for 4.5 years under a single preceptor who has been a midwife in Austin for almost 35 years.
+I trained for 4.5 years under a single preceptor who has been a midwife in Austin for over 35 years.
 During my training I attended approximately 115 births.

 I am a Licensed Midwife (LM) and Certified Professional Midwife (CPM) (2017), through NARM (National Association of Registered Midwives)